bhaisahab-rdx/chickfarmss/nowpayments_integration_guide.md

 This guide explains how to integrate and configure NOWPayments cryptocurrency payment processing for your ChickFarms application.

+> **IMPORTANT UPDATE (March 30, 2025)**: The ChickFarms payment system now features fully automated transaction processing through NOWPayments IPN webhooks.
+Manual approval of recharge transactions is no longer required as the system automatically credits user accounts upon confirmed payments.
+This streamlines the payment process and improves user experience.

 ## Overview

 NOWPayments allows ChickFarms to accept cryptocurrency payments (USDT TRC20) for in-game purchases and deposits.
 This integration enables:

 - Generation of payment invoices
 - Real-time payment notifications via webhooks (IPN)
-- Automatic crediting of user accounts upon payment completion
+- Automatic crediting of user accounts upon payment completion (no admin intervention required)

 ## Setup Requirements